eoanodea/gatsby-portfolio-v2/content/about/index.md

 I help people grow their businesses, and build cool stuff.

-I've worked as a Freelance Web Developer for over 4 years, and during this time have completed over 25 successful projects, and pleased many clients.
+I've worked as a Freelance Web Developer for over 4 years, and during this time have completed over 25 successful projects.

 I'm based mainly on the web, but I also dabble in other cool stuff, and am always open to learning new things.